...

 Dual-stage filters: Combine sediment and carbon filters for better results.

-Portable filters: Lightweight and easy to carry. - How often should I replace an RV water filter?
+3. How often should I replace an RV water filter?

 Replace inline filters every 3-6 months or after 2,000 gallons.
-Replace canister cartridges based on their lifespan, usually 6-12 months. - Can RV water filters remove bacteria?
+Replace canister cartridges based on their lifespan, usually 6-12 months.

 Most RV water filters do not remove bacteria or viruses.
-Use a UV purifier or a specialized filter for microbial contamination. - Do RV water filters reduce water pressure?
+Use a UV purifier or a specialized filter for microbial contamination.

 Some filters may reduce water pressure slightly.
 Choose a filter with a good flow rate and replace it when clogged.